 Textile Production of Bamboo

 One of the more popular applications for bamboo is its use as a textile.
-Used in production of clothing, fabrics, and linens, bamboo is centered amid some debate regarding its production being truly sustainable and eco- friendly.
+Used in the production of clothing, fabrics, and linens, bamboo is centered amid some debate regarding its production being truly sustainable and eco- friendly.

 There are two ways to process bamboo into a textile: mechanically or chemically.